Teacher & Student Resources

 Online Student Support

-Students may choose for lots of contemporary teen titles and required reading classics in ebook and audiobook format to download with Overdrive software.
-Mobile app is available.
+Students may choose from lots of contemporary teen titles and required reading classics in eBook and audiobook format to download with Overdrive software.
+A mobile app is also available.

 Homework Louisiana is a free online one-on-one research and homework assistance site with live tutors.